-- 1. Select the Data and Colors to be displayed as your Default settings when opening files in the WGV. - 2.
-To save these selections as a WGV State, click on View \rightarrow Save WGV State. - 3.
+- Select the Data and Colors to be displayed as your Default settings when opening files in the WGV. - 2.
+To save these selections as a WGV State, click on $View \rightarrow Save WGV State$ . - 3.
 Enter a name in the dialog box, then click OK to save this new WGV State.

-Applying a saved To switch the WGV to a previously saved WGV state: WGV state(s) 1.
-Select View \rightarrow Load a WGV State .
-2. Choose a saved WGV state from the drop-down list.
-3 .
+Applying a saved WGV state(s)

+- 1. Select View $\rightarrow$ Load a WGV State. - 2.
+Choose a saved WGV state from the drop-down list. - 3.
 Click OK to apply the WGV State (or click Cancel to keep the current display).

-Deleting a saved To delete a saved WGV state: WGV state 1.
-Click on $View \rightarrow Delete \ a WGV \ State$.
-Select the saved WGV state you want to delete from the drop-down list, then click OK.
-A message appears asking if you are sure you want to delete it.
-3. Click OK or click Cancel to keep the WGV State.
+Deleting a saved WGV state

+- 1. Click on View → Delete a WGV State. - 2.
+Select the saved WGV state you want to delete from the drop-down list, then click OK. - A message appears asking if you are sure you want to delete it. - 3.
+Click OK or click Cancel to keep the WGV State.